I started Yoga when I was 50, long working days in an office and back pain being my daily companion.

 To come on track for regular exercise, a week’s immersion into yoga, breathing exercises and meditation is the perfect way.
 I organize Yoga Retreats in the countries I’m familiar with: Madeira (Portugal), Thailand and Croatia.
-I carefully select the resorts and activities for a well-balanced week, combining yoga and discovery of region, culture and spirituality.
-Most of my classes are in English, but often also in German or French.
+I carefully select the resorts and activities for a well-balanced week, combining yoga with discovery of region, culture, spirituality and Ayurveda (on Madeira).
+Most of my classes are in English, sometimes German or French.

 I am still discovering the limitless teachings of Yoga for body and mind and am happy to share them with you during a retreat, an online class or in my blog – always with sunshine in our hearts and a shut of laughing on the lips.

 We had a warm welcome and spent an intense week with well distributed activities.
 Yoga classes were possible even for beginners particularly as we were in a small group.
 We had very carefully prepared meals, met wonderful people of different nationalities and this allowed us to build up a nice energy.
 The outdoor meditation was a great time for a reconnection to our dear mother earth.

 I also enjoyed the hiking day to discover the region of Chiang Mai.

 The teachers gave us high quality methods and practices.

 The meditation in the middle of nature and with the presence of a monk was one of the highlights, a pure moment of relaxation.
 The chanting of the monks was also an unforgettable moment shared together.

 It was a nice retreat, it was so fun, wonderful time spent with this group.
 Hope to see you again for another retreat.